 Of course this isn’t a new problem, and using the RGB/CMYK values provided by Pantone should never be relied on without testing.
 But it is something else to throw into the already complicated mix now that wide gamut screens with non sRGB profiles are becoming more common.

 All of this brings up an interesting question.
-What if you’re choosing new colours for a brand and really want to use the kinds of saturated and punchy colours that are only available on wide gamut screens?
-Or even, what if you wanted to choose colours that look great on screens but their equivalent feels very different in print?
+What if you’re choosing new colours for a brand and really want to use the kinds of bright, saturated and punchy colours that are only available on screens?
+Often these colours are simply not available in CMYK so come out desaturated and duller.
+Taking that a step further, what if you want to choose colours that work beautifully on a wide gamut display but aren't available on most peoples sRGB displays?

-Long gone are the days where a customer will only interact with a brand online.
-In fact, their first experience of a brand will almost definitely be online.
+Long gone are the days where a customer will only interact with a brand offline.
+In fact, their first and most regular experience of a brand will more commonly be online.
 Perhaps, in an age where customers will interact with brands online more than offline and where wide gamut displays are increasingly prevalent, the aim shouldn’t be for consistent colours, it should be for the best colour on each medium.

 Challenging the status quo